 Do you type them on your computer and review them every few weeks?
 You can, but it will be easy for you to lose track.
 Instead, write down your goals daily in a journal.

 Why?
 Because writing down your goals will increase your odds of succeeding.

 You may have heard of a Harvard study conducted a few decades ago.
 This study analyzed students from the class of 1979.
 The results proved that the 3% who'd written down clear goals earned ten times more than the remaining 97%.

 The only problem is that this Harvard study is a myth.
 But fortunately for you and me, someone else conducted a similar study.
 The study didn't reveal the odds of succeeding, but it proved that writing goals helped significantly.

 A journal is a great tool to do this is because you can track your progress.
-I tend to review my tasks daily–noting which tasks I completed or wasn’t able to complete.
+I tend to review my tasks daily, noting which ones I've completed or couldn't achieve.
 Think of your journal as your roadmap to reaching your goals.

 Break your main goal into weekly chunks and continue to do so until you have daily goals.
 Then, track your progress for which goals you've completed and need to complete next.

 If you can't tell by now, setting goals requires a lot of work.

 But don't let this stop you from taking the time to prepare.
 Setting goals is a different process for everyone, but all great goals are smart.
 Now that you know the basics of goal setting, here are a few goals you can use to inspire you to take action.